DefineTal/T1A3-Terminal_Application/readme.md

     "Ace11": 11,
 ```
 ---
 E302 was the next constant appearing error and was to do with lacking blank lines between declared functions and classes.
-The change noticably increased readability of the code
+The change noticeably increased readability of the code

 ---
 #### Before: